Skip to main content Skip to navigation

 "The ... the Magnetic Spot?"
 Seltzsky, the wizened little navigator, cried.
 "But....
 Good God!
 Every ship that goes near it disappears!
 Dozens, hundreds of 'em!
 The Valerian, the Explorer, the Io!
 Warships, liners, freighters!
 You're mad!
 Only two months ago, the Cosmic...."

 In fact the Spot here proves to be a planetoid with an unusually strong magnetic field.
 Rather surprisingly, it also proves to have a breathable atmosphere, and is covered in accreted ferrous asteroids as well as metal-hulled spaceships.
-As well as finding the girl in need of rescue, they find survivors who have clearly been there longer and fared less well: “Human, they were, yet at the same time, grim travesties on human beings.
+As well as finding the girl they're hunting in need of rescue, they find other survivors who have clearly been there longer and fared less well: “Human, they were, yet at the same time, grim travesties on human beings.
 Clad in rags, hair long and matted, beards streaked with filth, they seemed the most degenerate, revolting dregs of mankind.”

-Moving away from the pulps, Dan Dare - Pilot of the Future, hero of the eponymous comic strip in the Eagle, encountered a sargasso in the inner solar system in the midst of the “Reign of the Robots” (comic, 1957, written by Frank Hampson and Alan Stranks).
+Moving away from the pulps, Dan Dare - Pilot of the Future, hero of the eponymous comic strip in the Eagle, encountered a sargasso in the inner solar system in the midst of the “Reign of the Robots” (comic story, 1957, written by Frank Hampson and Alan Stranks).
 Being transported from the Treen-occupied Earth to Venus, Dare makes a prison break in a small craft and finds himself in an unexplored region of the inner Solar System.
 Here he discovers ships dating from the dawn of the space age mingled with others barely off the drawing board.
 As he notes:

 “Mm!
 Of course, since space travel started, masses of ships have been lost.
 They all had to go somewhere - and it looks as if this is it!”